IU Residents

 What you pay, what’s covered

-If you choose to enroll in the dependent care or healthcare flexible spending account (FSA), critical illness insurance, supplemental AD&D insurance, or make contributions to an IU supplemental retirement plan, you must pay those premiums through payroll deductions.
+If you choose to enroll in additional voluntary benefits, including the dependent care or healthcare flexible spending account (FSA), critical illness insurance, or supplemental AD&D insurance, or make contributions to an IU supplemental retirement plan, you pay those premiums through payroll deductions.

 Also available to you